Journals LibraryNHS NIHR - National Institute for Health and Care Research

 Disclosure of Interest

-A disclosure of interest declaration must also appear below the authors’ names.
-For example:
+Disclosure of interest statement: A disclosure of interest declaration must also appear below the authors’ names.
+The statement should contain what you deem as primary conflict of interests.
+For example and not be limited to:

 "Disclosure of interest: XXXX has received funding from the pharmaceutical industry to attend an influenza-related conference"